Context Hub Runtime Environment (CHRE)

 CHRE system overview

 CHRE is designed around an event-driven architecture, where the primary unit of computation is an event passed to a nanoapp's event handling entry point.
 While the CHRE framework can be multithreaded, a given nanoapp is never executed from multiple threads in parallel.
 The CHRE framework interacts with a given nanoapp through one of the three nanoapp entry points (nanoappStart(), nanoappHandleEvent(), and nanoappEnd()) or through a callback provided in a prior CHRE API call, and nanoapps interact with the CHRE framework and the underlying system through the CHRE API.
-The CHRE API provides a set of basic functionality as well as facilities for accessing contextual signals, including sensors, GNSS, Wi-Fi, WWAN, and audio, and it can be extended with additional vendor-specific capabilities for use by vendor-specific nanoapps.
+The CHRE API provides a set of basic capabilities as well as facilities for accessing contextual signals, including sensors, GNSS, Wi-Fi, WWAN, and audio, and it can be extended with additional vendor-specific capabilities for use by vendor-specific nanoapps.

 Build system